 Immigration Attorney Workshop

-We have specialized ways of helping you search for work.
-The H1-BLUE DEVIL database is a proprietary tool that identifies potential employers that may be interested in hiring international students.
-Connect with corporations that recently sponsored international candidates for business-related positions and improve your chances of finding a company looking for your global perspective.
+We have specialized ways of helping you search for work, including access to databases that identiy potential employers that may be interested in hiring international students.
+You'll be able to connect with corporations that recently sponsored international candidates for business-related positions and improve your chances of finding a company looking for your global perspective.

 Domestic & International Opportunities